-Well, people try to tell you how tired you are going to be when your baby arrives, but you can’t really understand it until it happens.
+Well, people try to tell you how tired you are going to be when your baby arrives, but you can’t understand it until it happens.
 If you breastfeed or not, get prepared comes long nights.
 It doesn’t last forever and might continue weeks or months.
-As it was with my daughter and it’s still continue.
-She is year and a half, but once or twice every night she still drinks some warm water (so, still no sleep).
-You will be exhausted, because you are walking up multiple times every night, also you have some things to do daily (dirty house, kitchen, clothes etc.), without much rest.
-But even when you are sleeping is actually half awake and you won’t sleep when baby sleeps.
-And to be honest, I really don’t get what people are talking about when they say that.
+As it was with my daughter and it continues.
+She is a year and a half, but once or twice every night she still drinks some warm water (so, still no sleep).
+You will be exhausted because you are waking up multiple times every night, also you have some things to do daily (dirty house, kitchen, clothes, etc.), without much rest.
+But even when you are sleeping it is half awake and you won’t sleep when the baby sleeps.
+And to be honest, I don’t get what people are talking about when they say that.

 5. Postpartum hair loss